How to Beat Menopause Depression

 - Gastrointestinal disorders

 Physicians typically prescribe an antidepressant for depression and anxiety.
 Antidepressants like Lexapro are selective serotonin reuptake inhibitors (SSRIs) meant to relieve generalized anxiety disorder, depression, and obsessive-compulsive disorder.
-While SSRIs helped millions of people cope with a variety of psychological problems, it also causes side effects such as nausea, dizziness, tiredness and increased appetite.5
+While SSRIs have helped millions of people cope with a variety of psychological problems, they can also cause side effects such as nausea, dizziness, tiredness, and increased appetite.5

-People who take SSRIs for more than six months will also become “addicted” to them as the brain becomes accustomed to high levels of serotonin.
+People who take SSRIs for more than six months may also become dependent on them as the brain becomes accustomed to higher levels of serotonin.
 “Discontinuation syndrome” is a problem for those who stop taking SSRIs.
-Symptoms such as “electric shock-like” sensations called “brain zaps” or “brain shivers” have been reported by those who stop taking SSRIs.6 Akathisia, an overwhelming feeling of inner agitation and restlessness, is another symptom of discontinuation syndrome that makes you want to constantly move, fidget or pace.7
+Symptoms such as “electric shock-like” sensations called “brain zaps” or “brain shivers” have been reported by people who stop taking SSRIs.6 Akathisia, an overwhelming feeling of inner agitation and restlessness, is another symptom of discontinuation syndrome that may make you want to constantly move, fidget, or pace.7

 Treat Menopausal Depression and Anxiety with Bioidentical Hormone Replacement Therapy

-If your depression and anxiety is related to perimenopausal or menopausal hormone fluctuations, treating your symptoms with SSRIs is simply masking the root of the problem–lack of estrogen and possibly too much progesterone in your body.
-Bioidentical Hormone replacement therapy (BHRT) is a natural way to give you just the right amount of hormones you need to avoid unpleasant symptoms that can significantly reduce your quality of life.
+If your depression and anxiety are related to perimenopausal or menopausal hormone fluctuations, treating your symptoms with SSRIs may simply mask the root of the problem—lack of estrogen and possibly too much progesterone in your body.
+Bioidentical hormone replacement therapy (BHRT) is a natural way to give you the right amount of hormones you need to avoid unpleasant symptoms that can significantly reduce your quality of life.

 BHRT releases plant-based hormones into your body through the insertion of tiny pellets under your skin.
 These pellets are designed to deliver appropriate doses of hormones as needed by your body.
 Both women and men opting for BHRT consistently report dramatic improvements in their physical and mental health without the side effects caused by SSRIs or synthetic hormone replacement therapies.
 Bioidentical hormones are “pure” hormones that cannot be broken down into unnecessary byproducts via the liver and stomach.